KhoiDOO/mtldog/README.md

 ### Hyper-parameter Sweep Search

 ## Logging

+# Reference
+In this part we list all previous projects that did help us in figuring out coding issues in MTLDOG.

+- [DomainBed](https://github.com/facebookresearch/DomainBed): A versatile library for domain generalization and adaptation research, developed by Facebook Research.
+- [LibMTL](https://github.com/median-research-group/LibMTL): A comprehensive library for multi-task learning research, developed by the Median Research Group.
+- [Ultralytics](https://github.com/ultralytics/ultralytics): A powerful computer vision library with state-of-the-art object detection and classification algorithms, developed by Ultralytics.

 # Citation
 If you find this project useful for your research, consider cite it to your research paper.